doritoes/ipgiraffe.com/3_API_Gateway.md

     - Method type: **GET**
     - Integration type: **Lambda function** (default)
     - Lambda proxy integration: **OFF** (default)
-    - Lambda function: Click in the the text box and the function you created will be listed; select it
+    - Lambda function: Click in the text box and the function you created will be listed; select it
     - Click **Create method**
 ### Method Request
 A diagram of the client and how it communicates to/from the Lambda integration.